Search information on this website by using terms such as ‘visiting times at Rotherham Hospital’ or ‘health visiting services in Rotherham.’

-Sexually transmitted infections (STIs) are bacteria, viruses and parasites that can pass from one person to another through sexual contact or sharing of sex toys.
+Sexually transmitted infections (STIs) are bacteria, viruses and parasites that can pass from one person to another through unprotected sexual contact or sharing of sex toys.

 What are the symptoms?